 This statement that I have made several times is not based on facts.
 I just assumed that bottled water was not much better than tap water.
-I also do not like the plastic bottles they use in most of the cases.
+I also do not like the plastic bottles they use in most of the cases and prefer to have my water in a glass bottle like these.
 I decided to dig a little deeper and find answers to questions I have and you might have also.

 I have been wondering for a while why bottled water is become so heavily marketed if there is not too much difference between bottled and tap water.

 I assume that there are organizations that claim that tap water is not good for us and promote bottled water.
 On the other hand there are organizations that claim the total opposite because of the plastic in the bottles.

 Here are questions and answers I found about water

 FACT?
 Bottled Water is Not Safer Than Tap Water

 “It is important to note that purified bottled water is not just tap water in a bottle.
 Once the municipal source water enters the bottled water plant several processes are employed to ensure that it meets the purified or sterile standard of the U.S. Pharmacopeia 23rd Revision.
 These treatments can include ozonation, reverse osmosis, distillation, or de-ionization.
 The finished water product is then placed in a bottle under sanitary conditions and sold to the consumer”

 Is it beneficial to have minerals in drinking water?